coursemaster44/Lab1/README.md

 - Default region name
 - Default output format

-Test the following command to list all the Buckets.
+**Step 6.Test the following command to list all the Buckets**
 ```
 $aws s3 ls
 ```
-Now type commands-
+**Step 7.
+Type the following commands to see secret access key id and access key**
 ```sh
 $ cd ~/.aws
 $ ls